Optimizing Planar Coils for PCBs with Electromagnetics Simulation

 When it comes to designing planar coils, there are two important factors: inductance and resistance.
 The latter should be extremely low (0 is ideal), since any resistance takes away from the coil’s efficiency.
 However, the inductance should be high so that the device can be coupled to another system.
 Determining the resistance and inductance can be complex, as you need to account for aspects such as the coil material, number of turns, and coupling between the electric and magnetic fields.

 As a solution, engineers can compute resistance and inductance in planar PCB coils using electromagnetics simulation software.
-To make the modeling process more efficient, the AC/DC Module (an add-on to COMSOL Multiphysics) includes the Electric Currents, Layered Shell interface, enabling you to analyze coil designs as (essentially) flat surfaces.
+To make the modeling process more efficient, the AC/DC Module (an add-on to COMSOL Multiphysics) includes the Electric Currents in Shells interface, enabling you to analyze coil designs as (essentially) flat surfaces.
 As an example, let’s take a look at a simple planar coil model.

 Modeling a Planar Coil as a Layered Shell with the AC/DC Module